DayvChimes/github_issue_tracker/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Fork the Project
-1. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+1. Create your Feature Branch (git checkout -b feature/AmazingFeature).
-2. Commit your Changes (git commit -m 'Add some AmazingFeature')
+2. Commit your Changes (git commit -m 'Add some AmazingFeature').
-3. Push to the Branch (git push origin feature/AmazingFeature)
+3. Push to the Branch (git push origin feature/AmazingFeature).
-4. Open a Pull Request, <a href="https://github.com/DayvChimes/github_issue_tracker/pulls">request pull here<a>
+4. Open a Pull Request, <a href="https://github.com/DayvChimes/github_issue_tracker/pulls">request pull here<a>.

 <h1>License</h1>
 Distributed under the MIT License.
-See LICENSE for more information.
+See <code>LICENSE</code> for more information.

 <h1>Contact</h1>
 Your Name - <a href="https://twitter.com/dayvchimes">@dayvchimes<a> - dnjagah@gmail.com